MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ## Network drivers

+Starting in Windows 11, version 24H2, you can write a [User-Mode Driver Framework (UMDF) NetAdapterCx](netcx/user-mode-netcx.md) driver.
+The UMDF APIs in NetAdapterCx align with the KMDF versions, so you can convert your KMDF-based client driver to UMDF with little to no code changes.

 UDP Receive Segment Coalescing Offload (URO) is a new hardware offload feature that enables network interface cards (NICs) to coalesce UDP receive segments.
-For more information, see [UDP Receive Segment Coalescing Offload (URO)](./network/udp-rsc-offload.md) and [NetAdapterCx URO](./netcx/rsc-offload.md).
+For more information, see [UDP Receive Segment Coalescing Offload (URO)](network/udp-rsc-offload.md) and [NetAdapterCx URO](netcx/rsc-offload.md).

 ## Kernel